Units of energy

-An energy unit that is used in atomic physics, particle physics and high energy physics is the electronvolt (eV).
+An energy unit that is used in atomic physics, particle physics, and high energy physics is the electronvolt (eV).
 One eV is equivalent to 1.602176634×10^-19 J.

-In spectroscopy the unit cm−1 ≈ 0.0001239842 eV is used to represent energy since energy is inversely proportional to wavelength from the equation $E = h \nu = h c/\lambda$.
+In spectroscopy, the unit cm−1 ≈ 0.0001239842 eV is used to represent energy since energy is inversely proportional to wavelength from the equation $E = h \nu = h c/\lambda$.

 In discussions of energy production and consumption, the units barrel of oil equivalent and ton of oil equivalent are often used.

 British imperial / US customary units

 The British imperial units and U.S. customary units for both energy and work include the foot-pound force (1.3558 J), the British thermal unit (BTU) which has various values in the region of 1055 J, the horsepower-hour (2.6845 MJ), and the gasoline gallon equivalent (about 120 MJ).

+The table illustrates the wide range of magnitudes among conventional units of energy.
+For example, 1 BTU is equivalent to about 1,000 joules, and there are 25 orders-of-magnitude difference between a kilowatt-hour and an electron-volt.

 Electricity

 A unit of electrical energy, particularly for utility bills, is the kilowatt-hour (kWh); one kilowatt-hour is equivalent to 3.6 megajoules.
-Electricity usage is often given in units of kilowatt-hours per year or other time period.
-This is actually a measurement of average power consumption, meaning the average rate at which energy is transferred.
-One kilowatt-hour per year is about 0.11 watts.
+Electricity usage is often given in units of kilowatt-hours per year or other periods.
+This is a measurement of average power consumption, meaning the average rate at which energy is transferred.
+One kilowatt-hour per year is around 0.11 watts.

 Natural gas

 Natural gas is often sold in units of energy content or by volume.
 Common units for selling by energy content are joules or therms.
 One therm is equal to about 1 e6BTU.
 Common units for selling by volume are cubic metre or cubic feet.
-Natural gas in the US is sold in therms or 100 cubic feet (100 ft3 = 1 Ccf).
+Natural gas in the US is sold in therms or 100 cubic feet (100 ft3).
 In Australia, natural gas is sold in cubic metres.
 One cubic metre contains about 38 megajoules.
-In the most of the world, natural gas is sold in gigajoules.
+In most of the world, natural gas is sold in gigajoules.